learningtapestry/unbounded-lcms/README.md

 A convenient `Procfile.dev` is available to run `webpack --watch` in parallel with the Rails development server.
 Run it with `foreman start -f Procfile.dev`.

-## Integration database

-For convenience, a copy of the unboundED materials database is available in `db/dump/content.dump.freeze`.

-Besides being useful for development, this PostgreSQL dump is expected to feed the `integration` environment DB.
-Please set up a `.env.integration` file to use it.